 I've measured the RMS level of FM program audio as anywhere from 5 to roughly 25 dB below that of a 100%-modulated, 1-kHz sine wave.
-The upper figure is for highly compressed pop or rock, while the lower figure is for quiet passages in classical music.
+The first figure is for highly compressed pop or rock, while the second is for quiet passages in classical music.
 HD Radio self-noise on home equipment therefore is just 25 to 45 dB below the program level.
 This explains why I've found HD Radio signals unlistenable on every home tuner or receiver I've tried that lacked a special stereo decoder, narrow IF filter, or postdetection filter.

 Although some equipment is more elaborate, home tuners and receivers commonly have used a cascaded pair of 280-kHz ceramic IF filters to set the receive passband.